 One workflow to rule them all

 Here it is!
-The basic workflow we use in roughly all our Jira Service Desk implementations.
+The basic workflow we use in roughly all our Jira Service Management implementations.
 Simple, yet very effective!

 First status: Waiting for support

 Requests come in on the Waiting for support status.
 From that status, a (first line) agent can assess whether the request includes enough information, or if the customer should provide more information (enter; the Waiting for customer ↔ Waiting for support loop).

 Once this is done, the agent can proceed with the Allocate transition.
 This transition may seem like 'an unnecessary extra click for the agent', but I find this very powerful; if used in the right way!

 This transition in the workflow gives you the opportunity to present your agent with a screen where important fields are shown.
 Fields like 'Solution group', 'Priority', 'Organization', 'Request Category' and/or 'Assignee'.
 These are fields which your customer may have not filled in correctly (or in some cases, isn't able to fill in at all).
 And yet this is very valuable data, which you should want to capture correctly as soon as possible.
 The 'Solution group' for example can be used to distribute the issue to the right group in your Service Desk.
 The 'Priority' for be used to base SLA's on.
 The 'Request Category' can be used in reporting, so you can analyze for example, what kind of requests are coming in most.
 And if you present these fields in your transition screen, maybe even make them required, your agent is triggered to review and/or fill in these fields.
 In short, this step ensures your issue is dispatched and data is collected properly!